abdullahyildiz/cse326/README.md

 # to-do

-- Add sample hello world program with a Makefile
+- add a sample hello world program with a Makefile
+- add a sample LED blink script or program